An Essential Guide to Tax Planning for Business Owners

 - SIMPLE IRA: Ideal for small businesses, this plan allows both employer and employee contributions.
 It’s straightforward to set up and maintain, making it a favorite among busy entrepreneurs.

-- SEP IRA: The Simplified Employee Pension (SEP) IRA is another excellent choice for small businesses.
-It offers higher contribution limits than a SIMPLE IRA, allowing business owners to contribute up to 25% of their net earnings.
+- SEP IRA: The Simplified Employee Pension (SEP) IRA offers higher contribution limits than a SIMPLE IRA, allowing eligible contributions of up to 25% of compensation, subject to annual IRS limits.
 This flexibility makes it a powerful tool for those looking to maximize their retirement savings.

 The Power of Tax-Deductible Contributions